Memphis Grizzlies launch 2018 NBA Draft Lottery promotions | Memphis Grizzlies

 Whichever pick the Grizzlies land in the NBA Draft Lottery, participating fans will pay that dollar amount per game for each designated Terrace Level seat for all 44 games during the 2018-19 season.
 Discounts would allow fans to secure a 2018-19 season ticket for just $44 if the team lands the No. 1 overall pick and $220 if the team gets the No. 5 selection.
 These Terrace Level tickets are regularly priced at $11 per game ($440 per season ticket).

 Fans can take advantage of this offer by placing a $44 per seat non-refundable deposit, which will be credited toward their 2018-19 Season Ticket purchase following the conclusion of the 2018 NBA Draft Lottery.
 Only 100 tickets are available for purchase with a limit of two per person.
-Visit grizzlies.com or call (901) 888-HOOP while supplies last.
+Visit grizzlies.com, call (901) 888-HOOP or fill out this form and an account executive will contact you.
+This offer is only available while supplies last.

 In addition, Grizzlies supporters are encouraged to wish Grizzlies Limited Partner and Director of Player Support Elliot Perry and Grizz Prep student scholar Courtney Love “Grit N Good Luck” on social media as they travel to Chicago to represent Memphis at the 2018 NBA Draft Lottery.
 Send your well wishes to @memgrizz and @eperry328 and remember to include the hashtag #GnGL.
 All tagged messages will be eligible to win a pair of Plaza Level 2018-19 Season Tickets and an exclusive meet-and-greet with the Grizzlies’ 2018 draft picks.